FouadSakr/Efficent-CMSIS-NN/README.md

 This optimization relies on https://github.com/ARM-software/ML-examples/tree/master/cmsisnn-cifar10 repository.

 ## Modification on https://github.com/ARM-software/ML-examples/tree/master/cmsisnn-cifar10
 We only updated "code_gen.py" to be compatible with our proposed optimization method.
-User will have first to download the above repository and only replace "code_gen.py" file with our optimized one (code_gen_optimized.py).
+User will have first to download the above repository and only replace "code_gen.py" file with our optimized one "code_gen_optimized.py".

-###Example
+### Example
 An Example of the optimized generated code can be found in /code/optimized.